a-f-G-U-C/Meshtastic-ZPS/README.md

 ## Roles in the ZPS system
 ### Sensor (surveyor)
 Continuously scans the network environment and supplies the resolver(s) with georeferenced datasets comprising network address and signal strength of Wifi/BLE devices in range, for learning purposes.
+Note that, while this is not a required role in most scenarios (all LPS systems have their own site survey apps), it may still be useful in some edge cases.
 Multiple surveyors can operate in parallel on the same network.

 System requirements: free (unused) WiFi and BLE capability, a reasonably accurate GPS.

 ### Client
 Is a GPS-less (or GPS-denied) device.
 Scans the network environment periodically and sends out LOCATE broadcasts, for the purpose of determining its own location with the assistance of a resolver node.
 Multiple clients can operate in parallel on the same network.

 System requirements: free (unused) WiFi and BLE capability.

 ### Server (resolver)
 Listens for ZPS broadcasts (SURVEY and LOCATE) and relays them to the local positioning service (LPS).
 If the LPS returns a positive result to a LOCATE query, the resolver relays it to the client as a RESULT message.
 Multiple resolvers can operate in parallel on the network (but why?)

 Requirements: Internet or Intranet connection to an LPS service.

 ### Local Positioning Service (LPS)
 An Internet/Intranet/Onion/etc service that can estimate a device’s location using a snapshot of the device’s network environment (in our case Wifi and BLE signals).
 The LPS can be privately operated (like FIND3) or a public cloud-based service (like Mozilla MLS).
 In any case, the LPS is technically not part of the mesh network and, for the most part, will be treated as a black box with a query interface to which our resolver node connects.
+In an expeditionary scenario, a low-capacity, fully offline LPS service could be self-hosted on a portable battery powered system like a notebook, or even a Raspberry Pi with SSD storage.

 ## Message types